LambdaSharp/LambdaSharp.Benchmark/Projects/SampleAwsSystemTextJsonTopLevel/ReadMe.md

-# Sample AWS Top-Level Project using Newtonsoft JSON.NET
+# Sample AWS Top-Level Project using System.Text.Json

 TODO: The _Minimal Top-Level_ project consists of the absolute least amount of code required by an invocable Lambda function using top-level statements.